Fibrocystic Breast Condition (cont.)

 The same cyclical hormones that prepare the glandular tissue in the breast for the possibility of milk production (lactation) are also responsible for a woman's menstrual period.
 However, there is a major difference between what happens in the breast and uterus.

 In the uterus (the womb), these hormones promote the growth and multiplication of the cells lining the uterus.
 If pregnancy does not occur, this uterine lining is sloughed off and discharged from a woman's body during menstruation.

-In the breast, these same hormones stimulate the growth of breast glandular tissue and increase the activity of blood vessels, cell metabolism, and supporting tissue.
+In the breast, these same hormones stimulate the growth of glandular breast tissue.
+They also increase the activity of blood vessels, cell metabolism, and supporting tissue.
 All this activity may contribute to the feeling of breast fullness and fluid retention that women commonly experience before their menstrual period.

 When the monthly cycle is over, however, these stimulated breast cells cannot simply slough away and pass out of the body like the lining of the uterus.
 Instead, many of these breast cells undergo a process of programmed cell death, called apoptosis.
 During apoptosis, enzymes are activated that start digesting cells from within.
 These cells break down and the resulting cellular fragments are then further broken down by scavenger cells (inflammatory cells) and nearby glandular cells.

 During this process, the fragments of broken cells and the inflammation may lead to scarring (fibrosis) that damages the ducts and the clusters (lobules) of glandular tissue within the breast.
 The inflammatory cells and some of the breakdown fragments may release hormone-like substances that in turn act on the nearby glandular, ductal, and structural support cells.